Oil filled heaters can be a really great source for heating your entire house compared to other heating systems.

 So you know about the technical stuff about how heaters work.
 But what about the process where it heats up a room?
 Let’s talk about convection.

 Take a look at the image above, yes – it shows a cooking pot.
-But the principal of how convection works inside of an oil heater is the same.
+But the principle of how convection works inside of an oil heater is the same.

 When this happens, warm oil will rise to the top while cooler oil will sink to the bottom.
-The cooler air will eventually rise and warm up (hence it will be a cycle).
+The cooler air will eventually warm up and rise (hence it will be a cycle).
 This will happen both inside and outside of the heater unit itself.

-Choosing an oil-filled heater can be difficult.
-However, you can make the process less of a chore if you have an idea of what you’re looking for.
+With so many heaters available in the market, choosing an oil-filled heater can be difficult.
+However, you can make the process less of a chore if you have an idea of what type of heater you should be looking for.
 We’ll be taking a look at a few things that you need to pay close attention to before making your final purchase.

 The following is a list of features to take into consideration: